Web Discoverbangalore

 Around 420 flights land and take off in Bangalore each week, of which 50 are international ones.
 Last year, Bangalore airport handled more than 3 million passengers.
 Delhi-Mumbai sector tops the traffic chart, followed by Bangalore-Mumbai and Bangalore-Delhi sectors.

-A new international airport on the lines of Changi Airport at Singapore is being planned for Bangalore.
-The first phase of the new airport is expected to handle around 4.5 million passengers annually from 2008 onwards.
-The airport will be located at Devanahalli, about 30 km from the heart Bangalore.
-Once it comes up, the city will be linked worldwide.
 Indian Airlines flies to and from most of the neighbouring Countries/Cities like Bangkok, Bahrain, Colombo, Dhaka, Doha, Karachi, Kathmandu, Kualalumpur, Kuwait, Lahore, Muscat and Sharjah.
 Connecting flights are available from all the major International Airports of India like Mumbai, (earlier known as Bombay), New Delhi, Chennai ( formerly called Madras) and Kolkata (previous name Calcutta), except when the flights arrive in the midnight.
 The more popular international airlines flying into India are Lufthansa, British Airways, Swiss Air, Sabena, Air France, Delta, KLM/North-West, Singapore Airlines, and Cathay Pacific.
 Business visitors to India generally fly into either of the International Airports at New Delhi, Mumbai or Chennai ).
 Connections to Bangalore from any of these entry points can be easily obtained on Indian Airlines or Jet Airways, both of which have interline arrangements with the international airlines flying into India.
 Checked-in baggage has to be claimed at the international airport arrival lounges prior to taking domestic connections.
 Through check-in to Bangalore is not available.
 At the New Delhi and Mumbai airports visitors would also need to change terminals to board domestic flights.

 International Visitors to India and Bangalore must obtain a Tourist visa, which are valid for six months from the date of issue.
 However, if you wish to extend your stay 3 months extensions are routinely issued at the Foreigners' Registration Offices in all metropolitan cities and in all state and district capitals at the office of the Superintendent of police.
 Check Travel Guide for more details.